shravan20/LearningResources/README.md

 ### Open Source Projects Available for Contributions
    * [hoppscotch](https://github.com/nishantpersonal/hangman) - :alien: A free, fast and beautiful API request builder used by 80k+ developers.
    * [Hangman](https://github.com/nishantpersonal/hangman) - This is a fun word guessing game created using Vanilla.js.You have 6 chances to guess the word right.
 Fork and Work Around.
+   * [Forem](https://github.com/forem/forem) - :seedling: Forem is open source software for building communities.
+Communities for your peers, customers, fanbases, families, friends, and any other time and space where people need to come together to be part of a collective.

 <!-- YOUR_CONTENT_GOES_HERE -->